What Are the Best Internet Alternatives to DSL?

 5G Internet

 Fifth-generation internet technology is the latest evolution of cellular data networks, set to replace LTE, 4G, and 3G in the coming years.
 5G is a wireless technology with several layers in its spectrum that can provide speeds as high as 10 Gbps.
-While we won’t see 10 Gbps publicly available for some time, 5G is capable of providing stable speeds to consumers hovering around 100 Mbps and higher.
+While we won’t see 10 Gbps publicly available for some time, 5G provides stable speeds to consumers hovering around 100 Mbps and higher.

 Pros of 5G Internet